junqing-zhang/junqing-zhang.github.io/_pages/about.md

 ## Research Expertise
 * Wireless communication techniques, such as OFDM, spread spectrum, etc
-* Wireless communication protocols, such as IEEE 802.11, ZigBee, LoRa/LoRaWAN, Bluetooth, etc, in particular physical and MAC layers
+* Wireless communication protocols, such as IEEE 802.11 OFDM, IEEE 802.15.4/ZigBee, LoRa/LoRaWAN, Bluetooth, etc, in particular physical and MAC layers
 * Wireless channel modelling
 * Software defined radios
 * Machine learning and deep learning applications in the wireless communications, sensing and security